manbaritone/Bioinformatics-Cluster-with-Rocks-Cluster/README.md

 # Setup Bioinformatics Server/Cluster with Rocks Cluster

-This server is supported for bioinformatics tasks.
-Capability of server is depended on system that will be setup.
+This guide is method for Rocks cluster installtion for bioinformatics tasks which is based on CentOS 6.6 with diskless compute nodes.

+For more information please see at: http://rocksclusters.org

+If you have any question, pleace contact to me: bundit.b@hotmail.com

+Enjoys!!!